Výtopna

-Výtopna is a restaurant with model train service, where trainsets bring beverages to every customer table.
-Výtopna is a franchise of five restaurants and coffeehouses in larger cities of the Czech Republic.
-There is one restaurant each in Prague and Orlová and one coffeehouse in Ostrava.
+Výtopna is a Czech restaurant chain, also with an outlet in Austria, in which model trainsets bring beverages and food to every customer table.
+The chain has one restaurant each in Prague and Vienna.
 The trademark is owned by Petr Fridrich.

 History

 The first restaurant with model train service was founded in Brno, Czech Republic in 2009.
-From the very beginning the restaurant was conceived as a franchise project, in Bohemia, Moravia and Silesia - regions of the Czech Republic.
-After securing the necessary protection of Know-how it was created Industrial design.
-Branch in Brno on Starobrněnská street has been closed down since 27.8.2018.
+Prague's first location opened on Wenceslas Square in February 2010.
+The Brno location closed down on 27 August 2018.
+A second Prague location, within the Palladium shopping centre, closed in 2020 due to the effects of the COVID-19 pandemic in the Czech Republic.

+Locations

+As of 2023, the chain has two outlets: one on Wenceslas Square in Prague and one by the Naschmarkt in Vienna.

 Principle

 Customers are served by model trains that deliver beverages to them.
 Trains (locomotive plus open wagon or wagons) arrive bearing customers' orders, and customers unload their own drinks, and reload the used glasses.
 Trains are dispatched to the tables by staff.
 Individual trains are digitally controlled and they make realistic sounds of genuine trains.